eanbit-rt/ONTmetacriptom-NF/Report.md

 ### Containerization and Scalling

 Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.
-The docker file generated with all workflow tools is located [here](https://github.com/eanbit-rt/ONTmetacriptom-NF/tree/main/docker).
+The docker file generated with all workflow tools is located here [Dockerfile](https://github.com/eanbit-rt/ONTmetacriptom-NF/tree/main/docker).
-The docker image built can be accesed here [docker](https://github.com/eanbit-rt/ONTmetacriptom-NF/tree/main/docker).
+The docker image built can be accesed here [docker image](https://hub.docker.com/r/samordil/ont-metatranscriptomics).